 Lunches (E Style):

-- Two pieces plan approved E bread (or homemade Sourdough) shmeared with dijon mustard and 1 serving of low fat mayo, topped with lettuce, sliced tomato, and a side of pickle
+- Two pieces plan approved E bread (or homemade Sourdough) shmeared with dijon mustard and 1 serving of low fat mayo, topped with lean deli meat of choice, lettuce, sliced tomato, and a side of pickle

 - HUGE green salad loaded with 1 cup cooked quinoa, grilled chicken breast, serving of low fat shredded cheese, salsa, and serving of low fat sour cream